Behavioral Interview Topics & Questions To Ask [+ Template]

 - Tell me about a time when you were unsuccessful at accomplishing a goal or objective.
 What did you learn about yourself through the process?

-- Tell me about a time where you had to learn a new process or skill.
+- Tell me about a time when you had to learn a new process or skill.
 What steps did you take?

-- Can you tell me about a time where you had to quickly shift job activities due to a sudden change in priorities?
+- Can you tell me about a time when you had to quickly shift job activities due to a sudden change in priorities?

 Time Management

-Time management skill questions allow you to learn how an applicant prioritizes their work.
+Time management questions allow you to learn how an applicant prioritizes their work.
 You are looking to see if the applicant has a strategy that works for them and if that strategy can be replicated in this new position.
+You’re not looking to trip up candidates and give them unrealistic scenarios.
+Instead, look for strategies that show they know how to prioritize.

-Good answers show that the applicant is strategic about how they spend their time and able to avoid distractions.
-Even better answers will show that they are able to identify distractions and prioritize tasks due to their understanding of the department or company’s goals.
+Good answers show that the applicant is strategic about how they spend their time and can avoid distractions.
+Even better answers will show that they can identify distractions and prioritize tasks due to their understanding of the department or company’s goals.
 On the other hand, poor answers show that they struggle to meet deadlines and are dependent on their manager to keep them on task.

-- Tell me about a time where you led or managed a medium- or long-term project.
+- Tell me about a time when you led or managed a medium- or long-term project.
 How did you work to make sure all objectives of the project were completed?

 - Tell me about a time when you had to handle multiple projects simultaneously.
 How did you work to make sure the projects were completed?